 Hear from ProShip’s Co-founder, and learn why you should be questioning the validity of the shipping software “Install in Days” guarantee

 A dangerous trend is making its rounds in the small parcel market lately.
 The promise of a supply chain technology provider who can “install in days.”
-For many companies, this is precisely what is needed.
-For the rest, it is caveat emptor – buyer beware.
+This is precisely what many companies need.
+For the rest, it is caveat emptor - buyer beware.

 Promises made by some shipping software companies